Abstract

 J

-Prospective study of infective endocarditis among injection drug users
+, et al. Prospective study of infective endocarditis among injection drug users.

 J Infect Dis